When You Catch Children Swearing

-- Consider the source.
 A five-year-old was playing innocently near a group of older female relatives.
 Suddenly out came a word that silenced the crowd.
 As the embarrassed mother rushed to hush the little mouth, the great- aunt explained, “He talks just like his dad.”
 Lessen your child’s exposure to profanity.
 Clean up your own language, supervise what comes out of the mouths of your child’s friends, and choose television programs carefully.

-- Explain to your child, “Some words are not nice to hear.
-There are so many nice words, let’s hear them instead.”
+Tell your child, “There are so many nice words, let’s hear them instead.”
 Explain that some words are not nice to use in certain places.
 “If you have to go poop at church, come and whisper in Mommy’s ear.
 Or ask to ‘go to the bathroom, please’.”